 - for loops: for loops are used when you know the specific amount of times you want a block of code to be executed repeatedly

 Functions are code blocks that run when they are called in a program.
 So, writing a function allows you to write a block of code that is only executed when you want it to be, and that block of code can be run as many times as you want throughout your program.

-The main features of functions that you should know about are:
+The main features of functions that you should know about when learning how to code in C++ are:

 - Built-in vs. user-defined functions